looker/lookerbot/README.md

 1. Go to https://api.slack.com/apps and find your app.
 2. Choose "Interactive Messages" and enable that feature.
 3. For the "Request URL", set the URL to wherever you have your bot server hosted (if you used Heroku to set up the server, this will be the unique app name that you chose).
 The path to for interactive message requests is `/slack/action`, so if your server is at `https://example.com`, the Request URL would be `https://example.com/slack/action`.
+4. Configure the Slash Command Token [as described here](#configuring-slash-commands).

 #### Sending Slack Messages via Data Actions